 Cooperation in education, research and innovation

-Scholars and artists from Slovakia can apply to the State Secretariat for Education, Research and Innovation SERI for Swiss Government Excellence Scholarships
+Researchers and artists from Slovakia can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Switzerland’s contribution to the enlarged EU

-As an EU member state, Slovakia is one of the countries to benefit from the Swiss contribution to reducing economic and social disparities within the enlarged European Union.
-On 14 June 2012, the Confederation approved CHF 67 million to support 23 projects.
-Almost 40% of this funding is being routed to the structurally weak peripheral regions in the east of Slovakia.
+Slovakia was one of the recipients of the Swiss contribution to reducing economic and social disparities in the enlarged EU.
+Funds totalling CHF 67 million were allocated to 23 projects.
+Almost 40% of these funds went to structurally weak peripheral regions in eastern Slovakia.
+The country will also be among the beneficiaries of Switzerland's second contribution.

 Swiss nationals in Slovakia